Quesnel, British Columbia: Climate

-Considering it is located inland and around the 53rd parallel north, Quesnel's humid continental climate (Dfb) is mild by Canadian standards, being subject to marine airflows from the Pacific.
+Considering it is located inland and around the 53rd parallel north, Quesnel's humid continental climate (Dfb) is mild by Canadian standards, being subject to marine air flows from the Pacific.
 Overnight lows are still cool even in summer, but daytime temperatures average above 24 C in that season according to Environment and Climate Change Canada.

-The highest temperature ever recorded in Quesnel was 41.7 C on 17 July 1941.
+The highest temperature ever recorded in Quesnel was 41.7 C on 29 June 2021.
 The coldest temperature ever recorded was -46.7 C on 31 December 1927 and 17 January 1950.